Mongolian religious dance

 A Tsam ceremony was held at the beginning of the year to exorcise evil.
 It consisted of a series of masked dances and often had a narrative content.[Photo/nmg.gov.cn]

-Historically, a Tsam ceremony was held at the beginning of the year to exorcise evil.
-It consisted of a series of masked dances and often had a narrative content.
-Tsam means masked dance.
+Historically, Tsam ceremonies were held at the beginning of the year to exorcise evil.
+Meaning ‘masked dance’, the performances often had a narrative content.
 Today in Mongolia efforts are being made to revive the tradition, with elderly monks who survived persecution teaching young monks the rituals and choreography of Tsam.

-While the use of grotesque masks in the Tsam dances creates an impression of going back to high antiquity, the festival is in fact a relatively recent tradition.
-In the rituals of the Mongolian Tsam festival, tantric and much older shamanistic traditions of dance merged in harmonious fashion.
-Mongolian shamanism may have owed its great vitality and dynamism to the fact that it had already absorbed all kinds of tantric elements when Buddhism first reached Mongolia.
+While the use of grotesque masks in the Tsam dances creates an impression of returning high antiquity, the festival is in fact a relatively recent tradition.
+The rituals include tantric and much older shamanistic traditions of dance merged in a harmonious fashion.
+Mongolian shamanism may have owed its great vitality and dynamism to the fact that it had already absorbed various tantric elements when Buddhism first reached Mongolia.
 The shamanistic influence, as it manifests itself in the Tsam festival, is therefore a multi-layered phenomenon, the different strata of which cannot always be clearly distinguished from one another.

-In the past, the mystery dances were of considerable significance in Mongolia.
-They were always accompanied by music.
+In the past, the mysterious dances were of considerable significance in Mongolia and always accompanied by music.
 For these ritual dances the monks wore dance masks made of papier maché.
 The Tsam symbolized the battle of the gods against the enemies.
-In animism, the oldest form of religious belief (e.g. the Bon-religion), one believes that the whole nature is animated.
-Human beings and animals are surrounded by good and evil spirits.
+In animism, the oldest form of religious belief (e.g. the Bon-religion), one believes that the whole nature is animated - human beings and animals are surrounded by good and evil spirits.